SkyTemple/ExplorerScript/README.rst

 A programming language + compiler/decompiler for creating scripts for Pokémon Mystery Dungeon Explorers of Sky.

-Documentation can be found in the docs directory.
+Documentation can be found at https://explorerscript.readthedocs.org (or in the docs directory).